EarthObservationSimulator/instrupy/instrupy/docs/common_json_objects.rst

 4. :code:`"@type":"Yaw180"`

-This option allows for a 180 deg manuver option about the yaw axis.
+This option allows for a 180 deg manuver option about the satellite-yaw axis.

 Example: